uranusjr/Qelly/README.md

 ## Building

-Qelly depends on Qt, LibQxt, and optionally QJson.
+Qelly depends on Qt, LibQxt, GNU Source-highlight, and (optionally) QJson.
 Currently both Qt 4.8 and 5+ are supported.
-You can find more information regarding installation on Qt, libqxt and QJson's respective project pages:
+You can find more information regarding installation on dependent libraries' respective project pages:

 * Qt 4.8: http://qt-project.org/doc/qt-4.8/installation.html
 * Qt 5.1: http://qt-project.org/doc/qt-5.1/qtdoc/qtinstaller.html
 * LibQxt: http://dev.libqxt.org/libqxt/wiki/user_guide
 * QJson: http://qjson.sourceforge.net/

+### Getting Dependencies

+#### APT-based Installation

+If you use an APT-based package manager, the content of `.travis.yml` provides a minimalistic build environment setup.
+It is currently based on Qt 4.8.1, LibQxt 0.6.1, and (optionally) QJson 0.7.1.

+#### Other Package Managers

+Alternatively, if your package manager of choice (such as YUM, Homebrew, etc.) provides Qt, LibQxt and (optionally) QJson, you can install both them manually.

+#### LibQxt Setup Without Package Managers

+If you wish to build LibQxt manually, you will need to choose an appropriate version based on the version of Qt tha you use.
+At the time of writing (2013-09-25), the latest stable LibQxt release (0.6.2) supports only Qt 4.
+Therefore, if you wish to build Qelly against Qt 5, you will need to use Git or Mercurial to clone the tip version, and build LibQxt from that.

+### Platform Notes

-### JSON Backends
+#### JSON Backends on APT-based Systems

 LibQxt's JSON processor, `QxtJSON`, has a serious bug in 0.6.1, which is subsequently [fixed](https://bitbucket.org/libqxt/libqxt/commits/a06474ae98f25b18fd16c003074a70c1ff75541b).